The Ultimate Guide on Electronic Signatures, Digital Signatures, and Email Signatures

 A digital signature differs from e-signatures even though the two terms are used mutually.
 Instead, a digital signature uses encryption technology to sign and validate the authenticity of a document.
 It adds additional security levels rather than being a signature in its own right.

 In the UK and EU, digital signatures are essential to advanced and qualified electronic signatures.

 Using an identity-based certificate (often a Public Key Infrastructure (PKI) based digital certificate), digital signatures are permanently embedded within a document, preventing any further changes from being carried out.

 A digital signature uses mathematical algorithms to prevent forgery and tampering during the sending and receiving process.
-They have been likened to a fingerprint as in they are completely unique.
+They have been likened to a fingerprint, as in they are unique.

-Using a digital signature also makes a document much more secure and easier to audit.
+A digital signature makes a document much more secure and easier to audit.
 This is important when it comes to verifying the identity of the original sender.

-The cryptographic operation of digital signatures has three main purposes:
+The cryptographic operation of digital signatures has three primary purposes:

 How does a digital signature work?